Setophaga nigrescens halseii

 14 Sep 2021 first year Verdigre, Knox Co (Brogie 2021, 2022).

-A photograph of a purported adult male at Oliver Reservoir 8 Sep 2007 was considered inconclusive by NOURC (Brogie 2009).
-This sighting is currently (31 Oct 2017) under reconsideration by NOURC with supplemental written notes.
+Photographs of an apparent adult male at Oliver Reservoir 8 Sep 2007 were considered inconclusive by NOURC (Brogie 2009) but is under reconsideration by NOURC via supplemental written notes (Mark Brogie, personal communication).
 A bird seen 23-24 Aug 1967 at Tryon, McPherson Co (Bassett 1968, Williams 1968) may have been correctly identified.
 There is one other fall report, 20 Sep 1979 Douglas-Sarpy Cos.

 Comments: This species breeds locally in southeast Colorado and north in the foothills to north-central Colorado (Andrews and Righter 1992).
-Faulkner (2010) stated that it is a mature-growth juniper specialist, breeding in central and southwest Wyoming and rarely found elsewhere; there are two sight records of migrants in the southeast corner of the state.
+Faulkner (2010) stated that it is a mature-growth juniper specialist, breeding in central and southwest Wyoming and rarely found elsewhere.

 Images